DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 ```
   def provide_all_included_agent_types(self):
     '''
-    This function allows a quick generation of all the available agent types.
+    This function allows a quick extraction of all the available agent types.
 Right now, the following are implemented:
     - 'P':    Pedestrian
     - 'B':    Bicycle
     - 'M':    Motorcycle